caltechlibrary/CL-web-components/footer-global.md

 The component has several options for customization:

-- Custom column heading (full & lite)
+- Custom heading in first column (full & lite)
-- Application-specific links (full & lite)
+- Application-specific links in first column (full & lite)
 - Configurable contact information (full & lite)
 - Customizable social media links (full)
+- Customizable library name with custom link (full)
+- Customizable Library mail code (full)
 - The ability to change the logo version between archives and the library (full & lite)

 The footer also has customizations that apply only to the library website:
 - The ability to turn on the login icon for libguides (full)